hphelion/documentation/devplatform/workbook/helloWorld/helloworld.node.md

 - This is an extremely basic manifest file.
 - Note that the **name** is always required while other fields are optional.

+##Run the Application
+1. Open the Helion Management Console. <br> The Management Console is the web-based administrative interface that can be reached by typing the ALS endpoint URL into a browser window.
+2. Click **Applications**.
+3. If the file push was successful, you should see **hello-world-node** in the list of available applications.
+4. The status of the application should be **Online**.
+Click the name of the application to launch it.
+5. In the upper right-hand corner, click **View App**.
+6. You should see a simple text message: **Hello World**

 ##Key Learnings

 - You can deploy your app using either the Helion CLI or the Eclipse [deployment plugin](/helion/devplatform/eclipse/).

+- You will need to provide configuration information so that ALS can create an environment for your app.